somesh39/Spark/README.md

 # Spark

-I have used Spark- Scala(REPL), SparkContext to do data analysis of the aadhaar card dataset.
+I have used Spark- Scala(REPL), SparkContext to do data analysis on the aadhaar card dataset.